Communication Arts (COM)

 Findings by communications theorists and researchers are related to the communication process and applied to practice of effective communication.
 Written assignments will include a reflective essay on coursework that shaped student perspectives about themselves and the wider world and which affect how they engage communities through communication practices.

-Course offered: SPR
+Course offered: SP (odd yrs)

 COM495 Communication Arts Internship (1-3 course hours)